foodbodidev/foodbodi-server/README.md

     weight : Number,
     target_weight : Number,
-    need_password : Boolean (false when user use Google SignIn or facebook Signin) }
+    need_password : Boolean (false when user use Google SignIn or facebook Signin)

+    complete_profile : Boolean // indicate that whether user has filled all neccessary information in profile }
 ```
 ### Restaurant